aelinadas/bookstore/README.md

 ### MONTORING and LOGGING

-1. Centralized logging is implemented to collect the logs from all the EC2 instances and eliminated loss of log data when EC2 instances are brought down
+1. Configured CPU Utilization alarms to dynamically increase or decrease the EC2 instances based on the load using **AWS Auto Scaling**
-2. Utilized statsD to collect custom metrics like Database Access time, S3 data access time, number of API request, etc. and passed it to **AWS CloudWatch Agent**
+2. Utilized statsD to collect custom metrics like S3 data access time, number of API request, Database Access time, time taken to serve a request etc. and passed it to **AWS CloudWatch Agent**
-3. Configured CPU Utilization alarms to dynamically increase or decrease the EC2 instances based on the load using **AWS Auto Scaling**
+3. Centralized logging is implemented to collect the logs from all the EC2 instances and eliminated loss of log data when EC2 instances are brought down

 ---

-### TESTING
+### TESTING FRAMEWORKS USED

 1. Developed unit test cases using **Mockito**
 2. Load tested the application using **Apache JMeter**